 4. Keep your ISO low

 Cameras have come a long way, and what used to be considered a crazy high ISO – like 3200 or 6400 – is now easily achieved without a huge loss in image quality.
 Things are a bit different when taking photos of the moon, though.
 Lower ISOs are always preferable, and that holds doubly true for photos of our nearest celestial neighbor.

 ISO 100 or 200 is best, but that might not be realistic given the lens you’re using.
 Generally speaking, you should be fine with ISO 800 or lower, partly because you will get a cleaner image, but also because you will have more leeway when editing your RAW files afterward.

-5. Use a small aperture, but not too small
+5. Use a (reasonably) small aperture

 Most lenses have what’s known as a sweet spot, where the image isn’t too soft and chromatic aberration is well-controlled.
 This sweet spot isn’t usually at the widest or smallest aperture, but somewhere in the middle.

 For that reason, I like to take pictures of the full moon at an aperture between f/4 and f/8.
 However, the optimal aperture will depend on your particular lens and the type of photos you’re taking.

 Honestly, of all the moon photography settings to worry about, I would put aperture at the bottom of my list.
 Before you consider the aperture, make sure you have a fast shutter speed and the lowest possible ISO.
 Finally, adjust your aperture until you get a picture you like.

 Even if your photos are not tack-sharp because you had to shoot wide open, it’s a trade-off I recommend making.
 I would rather have a slightly blurry result than a higher ISO setting that will result in noise, especially in the deep blacks of the night sky.